Construction Project Manager Resume

 - What challenges exist in the construction industry?

-- How will the industry bounce back from the global credit crisis?
+- Will the industry bounce back from the global credit crisis?

 - How do you handle stubborn employees who refuse to cooperate?

-- How do you deal with stress and the demands of this job?
+- Do you have any special tricks for dealing with stress and the demands of this job?

 - Supposing you are late in completing a construction project, what would you do without offending the client?